benjamincrozat/content/posts/customize-middleware-laravel-11.md

 But how do you customize them then?
 Easy!
 Just go into your *bootstrap/app.php* file and configure them however you want.
 Let me show you in more detail for the most common use cases.

-## Customize the default middleware
+## Customize the most common middleware

 ### Change where guests are redirected